islepnev/ip-allocation-visualization/docs/Technical Specification.md

 - **Interactive Features**:
   - Implements hover details and drill-down navigation using D3.js or a similar JavaScript library.
   - Provides a prefix tree navigation component for hierarchical exploration.
-- **Error Reporting**:
-  - Defines an endpoint to display error logs.
-  - Formats logs with color-coded severity levels and highlighted key-value pairs for readability.

 ### 3.5 Utility Module